Multi-Symmetry Ensembles: Improving Diversity and Generalization via Opposing Symmetries

-\paragraph{Learning equivariant models.} We learn a model that is equivariant to $T^m$ by initializing a separate prediction network $h_m(\cdot, \psi_m)$ and use a prediction loss as proposed in~\cite{essl}.
+where $\hat{\mathbf{z}_i^m}$ and $\hat{\mathbf{z}_j^m}$ are the $\ell_2$-normalized representations of two views of an input $\mathbf{x}_i$ and $\hat{\mathbf{z}_i^m}= p_m\circ f_m(\mathbf{x}_i)/ ||p_m \circ f_m(\mathbf{x}_i)||$, and $\tau$ is a temperature hyperparameter. } \paragraph{Learning invariant models.} Leveraging the contrastive learning framework, we learn an invariant model \rebutadd{by adding $T_m$ into the set of transformations, i.e.} by optimizing the InfoNCE loss \cite{simclr} with the augmentations set to $T=T_{base} \cup \{T_m\}$. \paragraph{Learning equivariant models.} We learn a model that is equivariant to $T^m$ by initializing a separate prediction network $h_m(\cdot, \psi_m)$ and use a prediction loss as proposed in~\cite{essl}.
 Let $G^m$ be a group to which member $m$ is equivariant, i.e. its elements $g \in G^m$ transform the inputs/outputs according to~\cref{eq:equi_def}.
 The goal of $\mathcal{L}_{eq}^m$ is for the model to predict $g$ from the representation $h_m\circ f_m(T_g (\mathbf{x}_i))$.
 By doing such, we encourage equivariance to $G^m$.
 In our work, we consider discrete and finite groups of image transformations (e.g., 4-fold rotations, color inversion (2-fold), and half-swaps (2-fold)).
 For discrete groups, $\mathcal{L}_{eq}^m$ takes the form of a cross-entropy loss,